dimastatz/dimastatz.github.io/posts/deep-signal/README.md

 This increase in data volume, fueled by the rise of remote communication methods, highlights the wide-ranging importance of video and audio analysis technologies.

 ## Problem Statement
-The increasing demand for multimedia processing has led to the emergence of numerous frameworks such as FFmpeg, OpenCV, and GStreamer, offering extensive toolsets for manipulating and analyzing multimedia content.
+The increasing demand for multimedia processing has led to the emergence of numerous frameworks such as [FFmpeg](https://ffmpeg.org/), [OpenCV](https://opencv.org/), and [GStreamer](https://gstreamer.freedesktop.org/), [OpenAI Whisper](https://openai.com/research/whisper) offering extensive toolsets for manipulating and analyzing multimedia content.
 However, these frameworks lack the capability to function as centralized hubs for real-time video and data analysis, highlighting the need for the development of frameworks that are easily accessible to application developers and can generate scalable, production-ready services.
 Ideally, such frameworks should offer ease of integration across different programming languages and scalability through integration with established data processing platforms.
 Despite the capabilities of TensorFlow, PyTorch, VLC media player, and MEncoder in processing audio and video data, there persists a challenge in finding frameworks that can efficiently meet the requirements for centralized, real-time analysis while ensuring ease of adoption and scalability for developers.

 ## Objectives